 Introduction to the Middle Ages (3 CREDITS)

-Students become familiar with the basic structure and nature of medieval society in preparation for upper-level courses in Medieval Studies (MDVL 310 and 490) and for disciplinary specific medieval courses within the wider Faculty of Arts.
-Primary texts and documents (translated into English) will be read in conjunction with secondary literature of scholars so students learn to critically evaluate how scholarly arguments are constructed based on primary evidence.
+In the course introducing the Middle Ages, students become familiar with the basic structure and nature of medieval society.
+This introduction prepares students for upper level courses in both the Medieval Studies Program (MDVL 310 and 490), and for disciplinary specific medieval courses within the wider Faculty of Arts.
+Primary texts and documents (translated into English) are read in conjunction with secondary literature of scholars so students learn to critically evaluate how scholarly arguments are constructed based on primary evidence.
 The final research paper allows students to explore in further depth an issue or topic that has engaged them during the course.
-Assessment includes a midterm and a final exam.